 Although a career in aeronautics may not be the most common career goal, it’s definitely a lucrative one.
 People who choose to pursue a career in aeronautics are choosing a field with an average income of six figures.
 This is true even if your focus isn’t on being a pilot.
 There are many careers, on the ground, that still pay quite well.
 However, as a person interested in pursuing an education in aeronautics with the hopes of finding a career in this field, finding and focusing on schools and programs that fit your career aspirations are very important.
-This is why some schools may be a better choice than others.
-However, as a potential student, it’s still a good idea to find out which schools are the best of the best for a career in aeronautics and why.
+This is why some flight schools may be a better choice than others.
+However, as a potential student, it’s still a good idea to find out which aviation colleges are the best of the best for a career in aeronautics and why.

 What is the Field of Aeronautics?